Key details

 Outcomes

-Bendigo GovHub will include efficient and accessible open spaces with awnings provide shade and shelter along Lyttleton Terrace and St Andrews Avenue.
+Galkangu includes efficient and accessible open spaces with awnings to provide shade and shelter along Lyttleton Terrace and St Andrews Avenue.

 This ensures the ground floor can be enjoyed by staff and the community.
-A civic forecourt on Lyttleton Terrace and a pocket park on Mundy Street exists to connect the building to its surrounds and act as a community meeting point.
-A strong landscape theme is consistent throughout the building with an internal courtyard and several strategic cut-outs creating space for daylight and views.
+A civic forecourt on Lyttleton Terrace and a pocket park on Mundy Street connects the building to its surrounds and act as a community meeting point.
+A strong landscape theme is consistent throughout the building with an internal courtyard and several strategic cut-outs creating space for daylight and views

-Key design elements include: efficient indoor air quality systems, a well-insulated building, the use of solar panels, water and energy monitoring systems and a large timber frame.
+The building features a 6-Star Green Star Rating for design and includes energy efficient indoor air-quality systems, solar panels, water and energy monitoring systems and a sustainable timber frame.

-Large end of trip facilities including bicycle racks promote the use of sustainable transport for workers.
+End of trip facilities include bicycle racks to promote the use of sustainable transport for workers.

-The community can enjoy the ground floor area which will include customer service areas, a concierge, a cafe and spaces with ‘lookouts’ offering views of the GovHub’s landscaped gardens and beyond.
+The community can enjoy the ground floor area which includes customer service areas, a concierge, a cafe and spaces with ‘lookouts’ offering views of the GovHub’s landscaped gardens and beyond.

-Bendigo GovHub will offer high-quality, flexible working spaces, including the use of shared meeting spaces on the ground level.
+Galkangu offers high-quality, flexible working spaces, including the use of shared meeting spaces and rooms spaced throughout the building.

 Approach

-In February of 2019, the City of Greater Bendigo decided to sell its Lyttleton Terrace office to the Victorian Government, and become an anchor tenant of the new GovHub.
+In February of 2019, the City of Greater Bendigo decided to sell its Lyttleton Terrace office to the Victorian Government and become an anchor tenant of the GovHub.

-The building is expected to cover the Lyttleton Terrace, Mundy Street, St Andrews Avenue and Market Street block, and connect with other major civic buildings including the town hall, library, city offices, Federal Government offices such as Centrelink.
+The building is being constructed on the parcel of land bordered by Lyttleton Terrace, Mundy Street, St Andrews Avenue and Market Street, and will connect with other major civic buildings including the town hall, library, central business area and nearby Australian Government offices such as Centrelink and Medicare.

-Following community engagement in mid-2019 the Bendigo GovHub concept design has been finalised, making way for a thoughtfully designed building.
+Following community engagement in mid-2019 Galkangu’s concept design was finalised, making way for a thoughtfully designed building.

 Location

-Bendigo GovHub will be located at the site of the current City of Greater Bendigo office in Lyttleton Terrace, in the Civic Precinct.
+Galkangu – Bendigo GovHub is located at the site of the former City of Greater Bendigo office at 195-229 Lyttleton Terrace Bendigo in the heart of the Civic Precinct.

 Who to contact about this project